Polariton Creation in Coupled Cavity Arrays with Spectrally Disordered Emitters: The CCA QED model

 Fabrication imperfections may yield drifts in cavity resonant frequencies and hopping rates.
 The effect of this issue was studied in another platform where GaAs coupled cavity arrays were integrated with quantum dots \cite{majumdar2012design} and indicates that the coupling strength is an order of magnitude higher than the frequency and hopping rate perturbations.
 We apply this assumption in our model, maintaining that all cavities are mutually resonant and all rates $J$ are constant.

 The spectral inhomogeneity of emitters in fabricated devices, the main study of our model, has been characterized as $\Delta \sim$ 10 GHz for a variety of emitters in silicon carbide and diamond \cite{schroder2017scalable, babin2022fabrication}.
 We represent this parameter through its relation to the collective coupling rate $g\sqrt{M}$ in a cavity, spanning the spectral inhomogeneity across a range of values.
-It is worth noting that the vibronic resonances are two orders of magnitude larger than the inhomogeneous broadening, for example 8.7 THz for the silicon vacancy in 4H-SiC \cite{shang2020local, bathen2021resolving}, therefore the phonon side band is not expected to play a part in the collective emitter-cavity coupling process.
-Emitter lifetime in color centers is usually in the 1-15 ns range \cite{majety2022quantum}, we select the value $\gamma/2\pi$ = 1/5.8 GHz as representative.
-Due to $\gamma$ being the lowest rate in the system, its minimal variations among emitters \cite{babin2022fabrication} affect the system only marginally, therefore we assume it has a constant value in the system.
-Lifetime- and nearly lifetime-limited emission of color centers has been demonstrated upon photonic integration \cite{babin2022fabrication, lukin2022optical, trusheim2020transform}.
-Due to this experimental advance, our model does not consider the dephasing terms, though such analysis may prove valuable with further development of integrated coupled cavity arrays.
+The spectral disorder is implemented by sampling emitter angular frequency, $\omega_e$, from a Gaussian distribution $P( \omega_e)=\frac{1}{\sqrt{2\pi}\sigma}{\rm exp}\{-\frac{(\omega_e-\omega_c)^2}{2\sigma^2} \}$ centered at $\omega_c$ with a width of $\Delta=2\sigma$.
+It is worth noting that the vibronic resonances are three orders of magnitude larger than the inhomogeneous broadening, for example 8.7 THz for the silicon vacancy in 4H-SiC \cite{shang2020local, bathen2021resolving}, therefore the phonon side band is not expected to play a part in the collective emitter-cavity coupling process.
+Emitter lifetime in color centers is usually in the 1-15 ns range \cite{majety2022quantum}, we select the value of the spontaneous emission from the color center, $\gamma/2\pi$ = 1/5.8 GHz, as representative.
+Due to $\gamma$ being the lowest rate in a color center-based cQED system, its minimal variations among emitters of the same species \cite{babin2022fabrication} affect the system only marginally, therefore we assume it has a constant value; this is representative of systems like atoms and color centers.